Jhon-Idrovo/templates/README.md

     - create-admin
       For this we need to pass the CREATE_ADMIN_PASSWORD in the request body

-DRAWBACKS OF THIS APPROACH
+DRAWBACKS

-- scalability
-  we can't split the server easily because we're storing the refresh token in it.
-What happens if the user changes location and the application now connects to another instance of the server?
-We could share the information across all instances of the app, but that's an overhead.
-In order to minimize the overhead we can store not the refresh token but a list of the blacklisted ones.
-This is done in V3.
+If an access or refresh token is stolen we can't verify that the user sending the request is the same as the owner of the token.